Njuelle/how-to-dashboard/part3.md

 Note that we have added a new volume to mount our second plugin in the  ```kdc-kuzzle``` service.

-As I mentioned, this time we want visualize luminosity in Data Studio so we need to update our configuration file to take this change into account. .
+As I mentioned, this time we want visualize luminosity in Data Studio so we need to update our configuration file to take this change into account.

-Here’s example of a document sent by our light sensor :
+Here’s example of a document sent by our light sensor:

 ```JSON
 {